woosaaahh/sj.nvim/README.md

   prompt_prefix = "", -- if set, the string will be used as a prefix in the command line relative_labels = false, -- if true, labels are ordered from the cursor position, not from the top of the buffer search_scope = "visible_lines", -- (current_line, visible_lines_above, visible_lines_below, visible_lines, buffer)
-  separator = ":", -- character used to split the user input in <pattern> and <label>
+  select_window = false, -- if true, ask for a window to jump to before starting the search separator = ":", -- character used to split the user input in <pattern> and <label>
   update_search_register = false, -- if true, update the search register with the last used pattern use_last_pattern = false, -- if true, reuse the last pattern for next calls